pivotal/docs-tap/application-configuration-service/install-app-config-service.hbs.md

 # Install Application Configuration Service for VMware Tanzu

-This topic describes how to install Application Configuration Service for VMware Tanzu from the Tanzu Application Platform package repository.
+This topic tells you how to install Application Configuration Service for VMware Tanzu (commonly known as App Config Service) from the Tanzu Application Platform package repository.

 ## <a id='prereqs'></a>Prerequisites